-Chapter 13 Step plans & Chapter 20 making a plan affordable
+Chapter 13 Step Plans & Chapter 20 Flexibility to Make a Plan Affordable

 Plans which become unfeasible have to be modified later.
 When you calculate your plan payment you have to ensure it is affordable and feasible.
 The ability to see ahead prevents you from having hearings later to fix a plan that is not feasible or affordable.

-Ok, I understand there are two fees when you file two cases.
-The attorney earns an additional attorney fee when you file a Chapter 7 and 13 (Chapter 20) But you may save a lot of money by doing it.
+First, I understand there are two fees when you file two cases.
+The attorney earns an additional attorney fee when you file a Chapter 7 and 13 (Chapter 20).
+But you may save a lot of money doing it.
 If you have no assets to lose to the Chapter 7 trustee you can file two cases.
 If you must file a Chapter 13 to save the home why not pay back nothing to the unsecured creditors.

-After you file the Chapter 7 you can then file a Chapter 13 plan which pays back 100% to the unsecured creditors.
+After you file Chapter 7 you can then file a Chapter 13 plan which pays back 100% to the unsecured creditors.
 A 100% plan does not have to file annual budgets.
 It does not lose income tax refund checks.
 It has a presumption of good faith which assumes it can do almost nothing wrong.
-The plan is not even reviewed by the judge most of the time if it repays over 50 or 70 percent to the creditors.
+The plan is not even reviewed by the judge most of the time if it repays over 50% or 70% to the creditors.

-The only problem in filing a Chapter 20 is that Lien stripping a second mortgage or another lien may be difficult in Chapter 13 or not allowed.
+The only problem in filing a Chapter 20 is that lien stripping a second mortgage or another lien is difficult in Chapter 13 or not allowable.
 See this article if you need to strip a lien in Chapter 13 after you have filed a Chapter 7.
-Or see our article on how to strip a lien.
 In Kentucky, you can only strip the second mortgage in Chapter 13 which gets a discharge.
-If you use it up in Chapter 7 you can’t strip the Second mortgage in Chapter 13 later.
+If you use it up in Chapter 7 you can’t strip the second mortgage in Chapter 13 later.

 Who says plan payments have to stay the same amount for the full five years.
-Chapter 13 is supposed to be affordable but the best efforts the Debtor can do.
-If the Debtor can only do 100 per month plan payments at the start of the plan but 700 dollars per month after 3 years the plan payments can increase.
+Chapter 13 is supposed to be affordable and the best efforts the debtor is capable of doing.
+If the debtor can only do $100 per month plan payments at the start of the plan but $700 dollars per month after three years, the plan payments can increase.
 After the second mortgage is paid off you can increase the plan payment.
-After the car loan is paid for you can throw the old car payment amount into the plan to catch up a mortgage,
+Also, after the car loan is paid for you can throw the old car payment amount into the plan to catch up a mortgage.

 You can also have a lump sum from a house sale being paid into the plan after two or three years of smaller plan payments.
 These two or three years can be very affordable as long as the plan is feasible.
-If you have to pay off an income tax debt which is over 3 years old or a child support debt a step plan can help.
+If you have to pay off an income tax debt that is over three years old or child support debt, a step plan can help.